felipeloha/samples/aws-quicksights/connect-to-rds-in-vpc.md

 What we want to achieve is connecting quicksight to an RDS instance in a VPC without giving it public access.

 ### Preconditions
-So we need a user with enough permissions to modifiy quicksight, rds and security groups.
+So we need a user with enough permissions to modify quicksight, rds and security groups.

 ### Overview Network
 The diagram shows what we want to achieve: